top of page

 What about dairy after prostate cancer?

-If you choose to reduce or avoid dairy, that’s absolutely fine, and it is possible to meet your nutritional needs in other ways.
-This is here to help if you’re including dairy but feeling unsure about it.
+If you choose to reduce or avoid dairy, that’s fine.
+You can meet your nutritional needs in other ways.
+This is here to support you if you’re including dairy but feeling unsure about it.

-The research around dairy and prostate cancer can feel worrying or confusing when individual studies are viewed in isolation.
-When you step back and look at the evidence as a whole, and in context, it helps to put things into proportion.
+The research around dairy and prostate cancer can feel confusing when individual studies are viewed in isolation.

-Current evidence does not show that dairy foods are a major driver of prostate cancer outcomes and does not support the need to remove dairy from the diet.
+Current evidence does not suggest that dairy foods are a major driver of prostate cancer outcomes.

-What appears to matter far more is the overall pattern of diet and lifestyle - including maintaining a healthy body weight, staying physically active, and following a balanced, plant-rich dietary pattern.
+What appears to matter more is the overall pattern of diet and lifestyle - including maintaining a healthy body weight, staying physically active, and following a balanced, plant-rich diet.

 Frequently asked questions